How to Make a Game on Scratch Step-by-Step for Beginners

 While there are no levels in this game, we can increase the difficulty by making the ball move faster or, in this case, decreasing the size of the ball each time it is clicked.

 Add a when this sprite is clicked to the coding area.
 Add a when this is clicked to the coding area.
-As you can see, you can't attach this block to any of the blocks you have already compiled because we are dealing with a new event).
-You have to decide the level of how to make a game on scratch easy or difficult.
-Then, set the value to -10, which will reduce the size by 10 each time it is clicked.
+As you can see, you can't attach this block to any of the blocks you have already compiled because we are dealing with a new event.
+You have to decide the difficulty level when learning how to make a game on Scratch.
+Then, set the value to -10, reducing the size by 10 each time it is clicked.

 Choose a background: